profsmith89/ctps/_sources/chap06.md

 # Width and height of our image
 sz = (100, 100)

-# Create a single plane of black and white pixels, initialized to black
+# Create a single plane of grayscale pixels, initialized to black
 im = Image.new('L', sz)

 # Create direct access to the pixels in the image